-Located in Nashville, the Tennessee State Fair is an incredible event full of lights, shows, competitions, and of course, delicious foods.
+Located in Lebanon, TN east of Nashville, the Tennessee State Fair is an incredible event full of lights, shows, competitions, and of course, delicious foods.
 People come from near and far to attend the event, and many prepare for the various events for months in advance.

 People attend a fair with the expectation of being entertained.
 Lucky for them, Tennessee State Fair has plenty of entertainment to go around.
-While this year’s entertainment lineup hasn’t officially been announced, we can assume it will include the usual enormous variety.
-In past years we have seen beauty pageants, monster truck shows, wrestling demonstrations, music concerts, and much, much more.
+With several stages across the grounds, you'll enjoy live music, rides, square dancing, animals and much more.

 While some performances are free to the public, others do require special tickets.
 Be sure to buy tickets online for any shows that charge a separate admission fee.
 This will ensure you snag a spot before they’re all gone.